yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 <br>

-By modifying `cfg.taid_power` at runtime, the shape of TAID's interpolation curve can be "dynamically" changed without affecting the original function and structure
+By modifying `cfg.taid_power` at runtime, the shape of TAID's interpolation curve can be "dynamically" changed without affecting the original function and structure -> Turned out results not good for our model structure

 "We found that **4 layers** was the minimum required to get reasonable WER performance for distil-small.en, where it performs to within 3% WER of Whisper large-v2 while being **5.6x faster**"